briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

 knowingly promise or give to a public servant either of the following:

     1. _(1)_ Any compensation, other than is allowed by Ohio R.C.
 102.03(G),
-    (H), and (I) or other provisions of law, to perform the public servant’s official duties, to perform any other act or service in the public servant’s public capacity, for the general performance of the duties of the public servant’s public office or public employment, or as a supplement to the public servant’s public compensation;
+    (H), and (I) or other provisions of law, to perform the public servant's official duties, to perform any other act or service in the public servant's public capacity, for the general performance of the duties of the public servant's public office or public employment, or as a supplement to the public servant's public compensation;

-    2. _(2)_ Additional or greater fees or costs than are allowed by law to perform the public servant’s official duties.
+    2. _(2)_ Additional or greater fees or costs than are allowed by law to perform the public servant's official duties.

-2. _(b)_ No public servant for the public servant’s own personal or business use and no person for the person’s own personal or business use or for the personal or business use of a public servant or party official, shall solicit or accept anything of value in consideration of either of the following:
+2. _(b)_ No public servant for the public servant's own personal or business use and no person for the person's own personal or business use or for the personal or business use of a public servant or party official, shall solicit or accept anything of value in consideration of either of the following: